 Immersive Learning has taken the L&D and HR world by storm.
 Even with the significant changes to how our world works, Immersive Learning remains a cornerstone of corporate learning today and a foundation for where things are headed.
-Founded in behavioral and cognitive science, Immersive Learning provides a memorable tool that accelerates employees’ proficiency in their roles through an immersive training environment.
+Founded in behavioral and cognitive science, the methodology provides a memorable tool that accelerates employees’ proficiency in their roles through an immersive training environment.

 With such impact, it’s important to understand what this emerging category of training is and why it works so well in an enterprise environment.

 What is Immersive Learning?

 Immersive Learning is an experiential training methodology that uses Virtual Reality (VR) to simulate real-world scenarios and train employees in a safe and engaging environment.
 It combines the sense of presence of VR with advanced learning theory, data science, and spatial design to improve effectiveness and user engagement.

 The approach is based on decades of neuroscience research, which indicated that the brain treats VR experiences just like it would treat real life.
 In other words, performance in a virtual work environment is a close indicator of performance in a real work environment.

 By using VR to immerse employees into “real” work situations, Immersive Learning capitalizes on proven best practices for behavioral learning.
 This helps improve learner engagement, preparedness, knowledge retention, and confidence.

-When delivered via a cloud-based platform, Immersive Learning provides these benefits at scale across the entire enterprise.
+When delivered via a cloud-based platform, companies are realizing these benefits at scale.